Himanshu21464/Social_Media_Dashboard/README.md

 ## Requirements

-1. **Data Integration**: To collect data on followers, likes, shares, comments, and other metrics, integrate APIs from multiple social media networks (such as Facebook, Twitter, and Instagram).
+1. **Data Integration**: To collect data on followers, likes, shares, comments, and other metrics, integrate APIs from multiple social media networks (such as YouTube, Twitch, and Dailymotion).

 2. **Real-Time Processing**: To give users current insights, process and update data in real-time.